Kittaru87/bookmark-manager/README.md

 As a user
 So that I can leave describe my bookmarks
-I want to be able to add comments to my bookmarks
+I want to be able to add comments to my bookmark

+As a user
+So that I can categorize my bookmarks
+I want to add a Tag to a Bookmark

 ```
 ## Domain Model
 ![Bookmark Manager domain model](./public/Bookmark-manager-dm.png)